 - Do not flush a live tick down the toilet.
 Ticks do not drown in water and have been known to crawl back up out of the toilet bowl.

-Made of strong metal, you can carry the key with you.
+Made of strong metal, you can carry the key with you on a keychain or in a wallet.
 To read more about how it works to remove ticks, click here.

 Do you often deal with ticks?
 How do you keep yourself tick-free?
 Please share with the Almanac community in the comments section below!